ncsa/containers-on-bw/_episodes/01-containers.md

 misconception, macOS run on its own kernel called Darwin.
 ](../fig/containers-01.png)

-The main component of any software container solution is the "Container Engine".
-Software containers on Linux differ from their counterparts on Windows and macOS in that they can use the kernel of the Host operating system.
-On Windows and Mac, on the other hand, they need a Virtual Machine that provides them with with access to Linux kernel and the features they require.
-This figure also highlights the fact, that all containers will inevitably have the same Linux kernel and can not emulate Windows environment.
+As you can see, the above charts are very similar to that of Type-2 Virtual Machines.
+The main component of software container solutions is the "Container Engine".
+Software container solutions on Linux differ from their counterparts on Windows and macOS in that they use kernel of the host operating system.
+On Windows and Mac, on the other hand, they require a Virtual Machine that provides them with with access to Linux kernel.
+These charts also highlights the fact, that all containers inevitably have the same Linux kernel and can emulate Linux environments only!
+Although this is certainly a limitation when compared to the capabilities of Virtual Machines, this is also an advantage as one no longer needs to emulate a full-blown operating system if all they want is run a simple Linux application!
+Lower overhead is definitely a big advantage of software containers over Virtual Machines.

 ## Container solutions and Docker